 3.1.3 Organizing firewalls by folders

-In order to manage firewalls and their configuration, the SMC server relies on hierarchically organized folders to which firewalls are attached.
+To manage firewalls and their configuration, the SMC server relies on hierarchically organized folders to which firewalls are connected.

 Since folders are dynamically managed, you can create, move and delete folders at any time.